Doane Academy: Student body

-Academic

 Curriculum

 The school offers a broad curriculum, with lower school students pursuing courses in mathematics, language arts, science, and social studies.
 In addition, they study Spanish and music.
 Students from grades 6 through 12 are required to study a core curriculum of English, mathematics and the sciences, together with studies in subjects including history, fine arts, and performing arts.

-Athletics
+Sport and extracurricular activities

-Participation in athletics is considered an essential element of an education at Doane Academy.
-As a result, each student in grades 9—12 is required to play on a team for at least one season a year.
+Every student in grades 9—12 is required to play on a team for at least one season a year.
 The pupils in grades 6—8 compete against other middle school teams in soccer, boys' and girls' basketball, baseball and softball.
 Students in grades 9—12 compete at varsity level in the Burlington County Scholastic League in cross country running, boys' and girls' soccer, boys' and girls' basketball, baseball, softball and bowling.
 The co-ed crew team competes in regional regattas in both the fall and spring.

 The Doane Academy Spartans compete in interscholastic sports as part of the Burlington County Scholastic League which is comprised of public and private high schools in the Burlington County area and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA), for all sports with the exception of the crew team.
 With 99 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).

-Athletic facilities at the school include two soccer fields, a softball field, the Winzinger Baseball Field, a full-sized gymnasium and a fitness center.
+Sports facilities at the school include two soccer fields, a softball field, the Winzinger Baseball Field, a full-sized gymnasium and a fitness center.
 The Delaware River is used for crew practices.
 The cross-country team practices on and around the campus.